Peginterferon alfa-2b (Subcutaneous)

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that peginterferon alfa-2b is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that peginterferon alfa-2b is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-peginterferon alfa-2b may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of the hands, face, or mouth while you or your child are using peginterferon alfa-2b.
+Peginterferon alfa-2b may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have itching, hives, hoarseness, trouble with breathing or swallowing, or any swelling of the hands, face, or mouth while you or your child are using peginterferon alfa-2b.

 Serious allergic reactions can occur with peginterferon alfa-2b.
-Check with your doctor right away if you have blistering, peeling, or loose skin, fever or chills, hives or welts, red skin lesions, severe acne or skin rash, or sores or ulcers on the skin while you or your child are using peginterferon alfa-2b.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, fever or chills, hives or welts, red skin lesions, severe acne or skin rash, or sores or ulcers on the skin while you or your child are using peginterferon alfa-2b.

 Check with your doctor right away if blurred vision, difficulty in reading, eye pain, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Peginterferon alfa-2b injection combined with ribavirin can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets in the blood, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you or your child can take, especially when your blood count is low, to reduce the risk of infection or bleeding: